el-bob-o/FFXIAddons-1/GearSwap/libs/HasteTracker/README.md

 # HasteTracker
+1.0.4
+- Don't do anything if cancelhaste set to 0

 1.0.3
-- Fixed hastega and hastega II from Garuda
+- Fixed hastega and hastega II from Garuda (Doesn't seem to work if it's not your own Garuda)

 1.0.2
 - Fixed the check to see if any spells were still being cast.
 Can't use # operator for non-contiguous tables!